chaindrium-inc/Blossom-SummerSchool-2019/README.md

 - Write code (`get_potato_information.py`) that calls the methods `is_vodka`, `get_producer`, `get_factory`, `get_name` and dispalys the results in the console.
 - Check if all the displayed information is correct

+#### Note
+In case you modify the solidity file (for instance potato.sol), please do the following:
+- Get the solc package: https://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html#binary-packages
+- Then do: $ solc -bin -abi -o /path/to/file

 Have fun :)